A Complete Overview of BC Fishing Regulations on the Ocean

 2. Fishing Licensing Rules in BC

-It is useful to know the following regulations connected to the use of a BC Tidal Waters Sport Fishing licence:
+It is useful to know the following regulations connected to the use of a BC Tidal Waters Sport Fishing license:

-- The licence must be carried when fishing and produced on request by conservation officers, fishery officers or guardians.
+- The license must be carried when fishing and produced on request by conservation officers, fishery officers or guardians.

-- All retained halibut and chinook caught in a Management Area must be recorded on the licence.
+- All retained halibut and chinook caught in a Management Area must be recorded on the license.

-- All retained ling cod caught in waters off the eastern coast and southern tip of Vancouver Island (Management areas 12-19 plus 20-5 to 20-7, and 29-5) must be recorded on the licence.
+- All retained ling cod caught in waters off the eastern coast and southern tip of Vancouver Island (Management areas 12-19 plus 20-5 to 20-7, and 29-5) must be recorded on the license.

 - BC salmon fishing regulations state that anyone intending to catch and retain any species of Salmon must have a Salmon Conservation Stamp in addition to their BC Tidal Waters Sport Fishing License.
 However, the stamp is optional if the angler intends to release all Salmon caught.